Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/PDF to CBR Conversion.md

-# Enabling PDF to CBR Conversion in Stirling-PDF
+# Enabling PDF to CBR Conversion in Stirling PDF

 ## Overview

-Stirling-PDF can convert PDF files into the Comic Book RAR (`.cbr`) format.
+Stirling PDF can convert PDF files into the Comic Book RAR (`.cbr`) format.
 This process relies on an external command-line utility, `rar`, which is not included by default.
-To enable this feature, you must first install the `rar` utility on your system and then make it accessible to Stirling-PDF.
+To enable this feature, you must first install the `rar` utility on your system and then make it accessible to Stirling PDF.

 ### What is a CBR file?

 A CBR (Comic Book RAR) file is an archive used for distributing digital comic books.
 It is essentially a collection of sequential image files (e.g., JPEG, PNG) compressed into a single file using RAR compression.

 While CBR is a popular format, it requires the proprietary `rar` utility for creation.
-Its more common, open-standard alternative is CBZ (Comic Book ZIP), which is supported by Stirling-PDF out of the box.
+Its more common, open-standard alternative is CBZ (Comic Book ZIP), which is supported by Stirling PDF out of the box.

 -----